-Strategic developments (governance, positioning, external developments) relate to future business developments and may eventually emerge as one of the main or sub risk types and are monitored in the ERM Report.
+Strategic risks relate to future business developments and may eventually materialize as one of the main or sub risk types.
+Strategic risks are monitored in the Enterprise Risk Management Report.
 In the risk assessment on the Operational Plans several internal and external strategic development scenarios are taken into account.